ricobuilds/saiso/README.md

 ## Star Us ⭐️
 If you've gotten any value from Saiso, star this repo!
 Every little ⭐️ helps :) (like Tesco kkk)

-> If you decide to fork this repo to customise it to your liking, I'd appreaciate if you could leave the footer section of the widget intact as it'd really help in supporting us 0:)
+> 📢 If you decide to fork this repo to customise it to your liking, I'd appreaciate if you could leave the footer section of the widget intact as it'd really help in supporting us 0:)

 ## About Saiso 🤓
 Hey 👋 0xreeko here.
-I've created Siaso as a means to help me & fellow solopreneurs collect feedback from their users.
+I've created Saiso as a means to help me & fellow solopreneurs collect feedback from their users.
 The reason why I chose Notion is because it's a tool with great capabilities that can help optimise certain process for us solopreneurs.
 The goal with Saiso is to help us, you and me, create better product-led solutions that satisfy our users.

 Since Nextjs (React) is my current go-to tool, it currently supports the React ecosystem (Reactjs, Nextjs).
 If you want to see Saiso support other frontend ecosystems like Vanilla or other frameworks, I'm open to any help since this project is Open Source!🔥

+If you mention Saiso on social like Twitter, you can tag me @0xreeko!

 ## Benefits
 1. Your data is **yours**.
 Saiso does not store any data, it's just merely a middleman that facilitates feedback collection.